ZSMeem/my-portfolio/README.md

 - **GitHub:** https://github.com/ZSMeem

 ## Summary
-Programmer with strong passion for Software Engineering and Artificial Intelligence.
+Hiiiii Programmer with strong passion for Software Engineering and Artificial Intelligence.
 I enjoy building practical systems, solving algorithmic problems, and doing research that has real-world impact.

 ## About
 I am a software engineer and graduate student who enjoys web development, AI, and systems research.
 My background in competitive programming strengthened my problem-solving skills, and my academic and industry experiences helped me grow as both an engineer and a researcher.